Typee-Language/Typee/src/_Global_Documentation/typee_front_end_scanner_sw_documentation.md

 The way all of this stuff is initialized is inherent to _Python_ modules parsing.
 Next after the definition of class ```FEICodeTokens```, there are four lines of code.
-The first one initalize a constant at the module level:
+The first one initalizes a constant at the module level:

     _OFFSET = 1000  # 1000 here is an arbitrary default value - do not change it...